confluentinc/gcp-qwiklabs-sql-automation/README.md

 The purpose of the application is to stream SQL queries from a Kafka topic, execute the queries on a BigQuery dataset, and then return the raw results to a Kafka topic.

+## Requirements

+Participants must have successfully completed Tasks 1-4 of the workshop to run this application.

+For this task, access to the Confluent Schema Registry is required.
+Please create a Schema Registry API Key and Secret before proceeding.

 ## Running the Application

 1. Clone the Github Repo